-- MCTP assumes an MCTP network implementation that does not include loops.
-There is no mechanism defined in MCTP to detect or reconcile implementations that have connections that form routing loops. - MCTP assumes a network topology where all packets belonging to a given message will be delivered through the same route (that is, MCTP does not generally support some packets for a message arriving by one route, while other packets for the message arrive by a different route). - MCTP does not support out-of-order packets for message assembly. - The MCTP base protocol does not address flow control or congestion control.
+- MCTP assumes a network topology where all packets belonging to a given message will be delivered through the same route (that is, MCTP does not generally support some packets for a message arriving by one route, while other packets for the message arrive by a different route). - MCTP does not support out-of-order packets for message assembly. - The MCTP base protocol does not address flow control or congestion control.
 These behaviors, if required, are specified at the physical transport binding level or at the message type or higher level. - MCTP is not specified to handle duplicate packets at the base protocol message assembly level.
-If a duplicate packet is received and passed on to MCTP message assembly, it can cause the entire message assembly to be terminated. - 921 NOTE: Transport bindings are not precluded from including mechanisms for handling duplicate packets at the physical transport level.
+If a duplicate packet is received and passed on to MCTP message assembly, it can cause the entire message assembly to be terminated. - NOTE: Transport bindings are not precluded from including mechanisms for handling duplicate packets at the physical transport level.